 Nurse midwife schooling leads to national certification and a state license, which indicates that CNMs meet the minimum requirements to practice.
 Graduates must also earn American Midwifery Certification through the AMCB, which shows employers and patients that the candidate possesses pertinent knowledge and skills in the area of midwifery.
 Once certified, CNMs can apply for state licensure.

-APRNs must acquire a state license to practice nurse midwifery.
-Students should review their state requirements when selecting schools as each state board of nursing establishes minimum standards, which may vary.
+APRNs must get a state license to practice nurse midwifery.
+Students should review their state requirements when selecting schools as each state board of nursing establishes minimum standards.
 Applicants should begin with earning their AMCB certification and then apply for a certificate of authority.
-State requirements for the renewal process varies.
-For instance, some states may require renewal biennially on odd numbered years.
+State requirements for the renewal process vary.
+For instance, some states may require renewal biennially on odd-numbered years.

 Working as a Nurse Midwife

 Students may want to consider building relationships during clinicals and field experiences as part of networking to help find jobs after nurse midwife schooling.
 Another strategy may include reaching out to practices prior to graduation or volunteering.
-BLS data shows that nurse midwives can earn about $115,540 on average.
-However, students should explore average salaries in their state or county to gauge earning potential.
+BLS data shows that nurse midwives can earn $114,210 on average.
+However, students should explore average salaries in their state or county.

-- CNMs offer primary care for expecting parents, collaborate with physicians, and provide nonsurgical methods of family planning.
+CNMs offer primary care for pregnant individuals, collaborate with physicians, and provide nonsurgical methods of family planning.

-- CNMs reduce the rates of poor outcomes such as stillbirth and preterm birth and address inequities in healthcare.
+CNMs reduce the rates of poor outcomes such as stillbirth and preterm birth.
+They can explore inequities in healthcare, such as how nurses can address disparities in infant mortality.
 They run initiatives to promote women's health.

 What is the fastest path to becoming a nurse midwife?